 You can configure one VTEP source interface per ASA or per security context.
 The VTEP is defined as a Network Virtualization Endpoint (NVE); VXLAN VTEP is the only supported NVE at this time.

 Before you begin

 For multiple context mode, complete the tasks in this section in the context execution space.
-Enter the changeto context name command to change to the context you want to configure.
+In the Configuration > Device List pane, double-click the context name under the active device IP address.

 Procedure